Lion's mane - Good for the brain?

 - Caffeine: Known to improve alertness and concentration

-- Ginko Biloba: An herb that is classified as herbal medicine in Sweden and that promotes memory and improved cognitive function.
+- Ginko Biloba: An herb that is classified as a herbal medicine in Sweden and that promotes memory and improved cognitive function.

 - Bacopa Monnieri: A plant that has been shown to improve cognitive functions such as memory, concentration and focus.